Legal Guidance from Our Advance Directives Lawyer in Atlanta

 Appointing a health care agent is not mandatory.
 If you desire, you can have your ADHC only express your preferences for treatment.
 At Meyring Law Firm, we understand that making these decisions ahead of time can be very difficult.

-We encourage you to discuss your situation with our Firm by contacting our Cobb County estate planning lawyer and staff at once.
+We encourage you to discuss your situation with our Firm by contacting our Cobb County advance directive lawyer and staff at once.